dmeoli/CranSearchEngine/README.md

 developed during the Information Retrieval course @ [Department of Computer Science](http://www.uniba.it/ricerca/dipartimenti/informatica)
 @ [University of Bari "Aldo Moro"](http://www.uniba.it/) under the supervision of dr. [Pierpaolo Basile](http://www.di.uniba.it/~swap/index.php?n=Membri.Basile).

+## Prerequisites

+By default, requirement for compilation are:

+ - JDK 8+
+ - Maven

 ## Built with Maven

 To create a jar file with dependencies: